|

 SAVING THE ANDREW'S DUNE SCARAB BEETLE

-In 2002, the Center submitted a new petition to the Service for endangered species protection and critical habitat designation for the beetle.
-When the Bush administration failed to respond to this petition, we went back to court in 2005 to fight for the beetle’s protections.
-But in May 2006, the Fish and Wildlife Service announced it would not consider Endangered Species Act protection for the species.
-Despite this denial, the Center remains committed to seeking innovative ways to protect this rare beetle, which lives nowhere in the world but the pure, golden sands of the Algodones Dunes.
+In 2002, the Center submitted a petition to the Service for Endangered Species Act protection and critical habitat designation for the beetle.
+When the Bush administration failed to respond, we went to court in 2005 to fight for the beetle's protections.
+But in May 2006, the Service announced it wouldn't consider protection for the species.
+Despite this denial, the Center remains committed to seeking innovative ways to save this rare beetle, which lives nowhere in the world but the pure, golden sands of the Algodones Dunes.

 ACTION TIMELINE